wasilak/rag/examples/cleaning_example.md

 ## What is Document Cleaning?

-Document cleaning is a preprocessing step that uses LLM models to remove unwanted content from documents before they are chunked and embedded.
+Document cleaning is a preprocessing step removing unwanted content from documents before they are chunked and embedded.
 This is particularly useful when ingesting web content that contains:

 - Advertisements
 - Navigation menus